-Tailings from the CIL circuit would be treated in a cyanide detoxification process using SO2/air technology prior to being transported to the TSF.
+Tailings from the CIL circuit would be treated in a cyanide detoxification process using SO2/air technology prior to being recombined with the flotation tailings and transported to the TSF.

 Mercury naturally occurs in the Donlin Gold project ores and mercury abatement controls will be installed in six areas of the process facilities including POX, hot cure, EW, retort, refinery furnace, and carbon regeneration kiln.
 In these control systems, mercury will be collected for off-site shipment and management.
 Chemicals will be added to tailings to limit the potential for mercury releases from the TSF.